More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

-For \textbf{Computer/phone Screen}, nearly all background PSOs increased PPL, except \textit{date}, which has no effect.

-Our analysis shows that \emph{not all background PSOs equally affect the perceived privacy.} Highly sensitive cues (e.g., medicine, addresses, signatures, digital identifiers on screens) consistently amplify the PPL of foreground PSOs, while more ambiguous cues (e.g., tattoos, landmarks, dates) often ignored.
-This pattern reflects with everyday social media behaviour, where users avoid sharing explicit sensitive information such as medicine or ID cards, but tend to underestimate the risks posed by ambigious cues that can be exploited in inference attacks (e.g., social engineering, location tacking, identity linking, etc.).
+Our analysis shows that \textbf{not all background PSOs equally affect perceived privacy}.
+Highly sensitive cues (e.g., medicine, addresses, signatures, digital identifiers on screens) consistently amplify the PPL of foreground PSOs, while more ambiguous cues (e.g., tattoos, landmarks, dates) are often ignored.
+This pattern reflects with everyday social media behavior, where users avoid sharing explicit sensitive information such as medicine or ID cards, but tend to underestimate the risks posed by ambigious cues that can be exploited in inference attacks such as social engineering or identity linking.